gabrielbazan/http-auth/README.md

 This brief development shows how you could implement multiple strategies for HTTP authentication in a Python application.

-It is applicable to any HTTP interface implemented in Python, and includes an implementation for Basic and Token auth.
+It is applicable to any HTTP interface written in Python, and includes an implementation for Basic and Token auth.
 You can add new authentication methods by writing new strategies and adding them to the _AuthenticatorFactory_ class.